polywrap/documentation/docs/developers/create-js-dapp.md

 ---
 id: create-js-dapp
-title: Create a JavaScript dApp
+title: Integrating Web3API into dApp
 ---

 In this guide, we'll show you how you can integrate Web3API into your JavaScript dApp.